Pulling Apart 2-spheres in 4-manifolds: Introduction

 which takes values in the subgroup $\Lambda_n(\pi,m)<\cT_n(\pi,m)$ generated by order $n$ trees whose univalent vertices have \emph{distinct} labels.
 We refer to Definition~\ref{def:tau-lambda} for more precise statements.
 In the following we shall sometimes suppress the number $m$ of components of $\Sigma$ and just write $\Lambda_n(\pi)$.

 \begin{rem} We will show in Lemma~\ref{lem:Lambda-computation} that $\Lambda_n(\pi,m)$ is isomorphic to the direct sum of $\binom{m}{n+2}n!$-many copies of the integral group ring $\Z[\pi^{(n+1)}]$ of the $(n+1)$-fold cartesian product $\pi^{(n+1)}=\pi\times\pi\times\cdots\times\pi$.
-For $\pi$ left-orderable, $\cT_1(\pi,m)$ is computed in \cite{S3}.
+Note that $\Lambda_n(\pi,m)$ is trivial for $n\geq m-1$ since an order $n$ unitrivalent tree has $n+2$ univalent vertices.
+For $\pi$ left-orderable, $\cT_1(\pi,m)$ is computed in \cite[Sec.2.3.1]{S3}.
 For $\pi$ trivial, $\cT_n(m):=\cT_n(1,m)$ is computed in \cite{CST3} for all $n$, and in \cite{CST1} the torsion subgroup of $\cT_n(m)$ (which is only $2$-torsion) is shown to correspond to obstructions to ``untwisting'' Whitney disks in \emph{twisted Whitney towers} in the $4$--ball.
-The absence of torsion in $\Lambda_n(\pi,m)$ corresponds to the fact that such obstructions are not relevant in the non-repeating setting since a boundary-twisting operation can be used to eliminate non-trivially twisted Whitney disks at the cost of only creating repeating intersections. \end{rem}
+The absence of torsion in $\Lambda_n(\pi,m)$ corresponds to the fact that such obstructions are not relevant in the non-repeating setting since a \emph{boundary-twisting} operation \cite[Sec.1.3]{FQ} can be used to eliminate non-trivially twisted Whitney disks at the cost of only creating repeating intersections. \end{rem}

-In the case $n=0$, our notation $\lambda_0(A)\in\Lambda_0(\pi)$ just describes Wall's hermitian intersection pairing $\lambda(A_i,A_j)\in\Z[\pi]$ (see section~\ref{sec:order-zero-int-trees}).
+In the case $n=0$, our notation $\lambda_0(A)\in\Lambda_0(\pi)$ just describes Wall's Hermitian intersection pairing $\lambda(A_i,A_j)\in\Z[\pi]$ (see section~\ref{sec:order-zero-int-trees}).

 For $n=1$, we showed in \cite{ST1} that if $\lambda_0(A)=0$ then taking $\lambda_1(A):=\lambda_1(\cW)$ in an appropriate quotient of $\Lambda_1(\pi)$ defines a homotopy invariant of $A$ (independent of the choice of non-repeating Whitney tower $\cW$).
 See sections~\ref{sec:order-one-int-trees} and \ref{sec:order-1-INT}.